1. When are students allowed to go out?

 2. When am I allowed to travel outside Baguio City?

 You are allowed to travel outside Baguio City during weekends as long as you can go back to the academy before 21:00 of Sundays.
 If you wish to extend your trip, you are required to get a Trip Pass form from the student managers and inform your parents about your planned travel.
 The Trip Pass is good for up to five (5) days and should include the weekends.
+Students can only use one (1) Trip Pass during the term.

 3. Can I change my room type or roommates?

 Yes, you can change or transfer to another room.
-However, you can only relocate after every 2 weeks.
+However, you can only relocate every 2 weeks.
 Before your current term ends, convey your request to the student managers and they can arrange your room transfer.
 Please take note that if you transfer to a different room type, you might need to pay additional fees.

 1. Can I change my course in the middle of a term?

-No. Changing of course is only possible after finishing the program of your current term.
+No. Changing course is only possible after finishing the program of your current term.
 However, you can relay your intent to student managers at least two (2) weeks before the end of your current term as you may have to take entrance tests to be able to change your course.

 2. Is it required to finish the General ESL course before pursuing the Post ESL course?